Merwin-Rebello/100days/README.md

 Q41) LEARNT ABOUT OBJECTS

-Q42)  Did some basicsof python(calander and conditional statements)
+Q42) Did some basics of python(calander and conditional statements)

 Q43) Python concepts(dictionary funcitons)